ATM: Physical

 Early ATM security focused on making the terminals invulnerable to physical attack; they were effectively safes with dispenser mechanisms.
 A number of attacks resulted, with thieves attempting to steal entire machines by ram-raiding.
 Since the late 1990s, criminal groups operating in Japan improved ram-raiding by stealing and using a truck loaded with heavy construction machinery to effectively demolish or uproot an entire ATM and any housing to steal its cash.

 Another attack method, plofkraak (a Dutch term), is to seal all openings of the ATM with silicone and fill the vault with a combustible gas or to place an explosive inside, attached, or near the machine.
 This gas or explosive is ignited and the vault is opened or distorted by the force of the resulting explosion and the criminals can break in.

 ATM bombings began in the Netherlands, but as the nation reduced the number of machines in the country from 20000 to 5000 and discouraged cash use, the mostly Moroccan-Dutch gangs expert in the attacks moved elsewhere.
 Such theft has also occurred in Belgium, France, Denmark, Germany, Australia, and the United Kingdom.
 When anti-gas explosion prevention devices and reinforced ATMs were installed, criminals began using leaf blowers to remove smoke, and more powerful solid explosives.
 Despite German banks spending more than €300 million on additional security, the Federal Criminal Police Office estimated that as of 2024 60% of attacks on ATMs in the country succeeded.

 Several attacks in the UK (at least one of which was successful) have involved digging a concealed tunnel under the ATM and cutting through the reinforced base to remove the money.

-Modern ATM physical security, per other modern money-handling security, concentrates on denying the use of the money inside the machine to a thief, by using different types of Intelligent Banknote Neutralisation Systems.
+Modern ATM physical security, per other modern money-handling security, concentrates on denying the use of the money inside the machine to a thief by using different types of intelligent banknote neutralization systems (IBNS).

 A common method is to simply rob the staff filling the machine with money.
 To avoid this, the schedule for filling them is kept secret, varying and random.
 The money is often kept in cassettes, which will dye the money if incorrectly opened.

 Transactional secrecy and integrity

 The security of ATM transactions relies mostly on the integrity of the secure cryptoprocessor: the ATM often uses general commodity components that sometimes are not considered to be "trusted systems".

 Encryption of personal information, required by law in many jurisdictions, is used to prevent fraud.
 Sensitive data in ATM transactions are usually encrypted with DES, but transaction processors now usually require the use of Triple DES.
-Remote Key Loading techniques may be used to ensure the secrecy of the initialisation of the encryption keys in the ATM.
+Remote Key Loading techniques may be used to ensure the secrecy of the initialization of the encryption keys in the ATM.
 Message Authentication Code (MAC) or Partial MAC may also be used to ensure messages have not been tampered with while in transit between the ATM and the financial network.